 CLICK HERE FOR > Advantages and Disadvantages of Computerized System

-Similarly it should also be developed/extended for bottom line management and the outside authorities to provide quick and tabulated information in wide areas of safety, health & environment.
+Similarly, it should also be developed/extended for bottom line management and the outside authorities to provide quick and tabulated information in wide areas of safety, health & environment.

-Computer, FAX, Internet, E-Mail and V-mail system can be used to devise various formats, tables, charts, symbols, graphs and documents to report, analyse, reply and store the information pertaining to accidents, statutory requirements, compliance, training programs, safety meetings, future planning, budgeting, monitoring, work permit systems, safety appraisal reports, safety audits etc.
+Computer, FAX, Internet, E-Mail and V-mail system can be used to devise various formats, tables, charts, symbols, graphs and documents to report, analyze, reply and store the information pertaining to accidents, statutory requirements, compliance, training programs, safety meetings, future planning, budgeting, monitoring, work permit systems, safety appraisal reports, safety audits etc.

 Types of information for safety may be of the following kind: